 Our Silverudd's Blue Flock

 The Silverudd's Blue is our flagship breed and by far one of my favorite breeds on the farm.
 We have been working with this breed since 2014.
 Up until recently we had had two unrelated lines of SB's on our farm.
 One is our line that we have been working with is made up from a mix of hand picked 1st import breeders and our other line is from Windy Whiskers Poultry.
-After some problems with some of the birds egg color in the WW line we put a pause on breeding and sent out feather samples for DNA testing.
+After some problems with some of the birds egg color in the WWP line we put a pause on breeding and sent out feather samples for DNA testing.
 With the results back we have removed birds from breeding and set up new pens.
-Our goal it to do select single mate breeding and then retest.
+Our goal is to do select single mate breeding and then retest.
 We know our hens in the breeding pen are all homozygous for the blue egg gene.
 The rooster we paired with the hens is heterozygous for the blue egg gene.
-This means all offspring will have the genes to lay green eggs but our goal is to have a all homozygous flock.
-Hence having to do another round of testing.
-The chicks from this breeding pen will be DNA tested.
+This means all offspring will lay green eggs but is unknown if they will have 1 copy or 2 copies of the needed genes for their offspring to lay green eggs.
+Our goal is to have a all homozygous flock, this is why we will be doing another round of testing with the chicks from this breeding pen.
 The cockerels that come back homozygous will be kept for future breeding and will replace any heterozygous rooster.
-What this means for you is that any chicks per-ordered for 2021 will not be filled until summer (June-September).
-It also means that you can rest assure, your chicks will be guaranteed to only lay green eggs and have offspring that lay green eggs.
+If you would like information on how to get your birds DNA tested you can check out this link Silverudd's Blue/testing or email us for more info.